jcjorel/webgl/WORK_TODO.md

 ## Application synopsys

-- Create a single Web page containing a WebGL micro application that makes the available AWS image PNG slowly rotating on a glossy glass 3D pane with mouse control (limitless 360° grab rotation, pan ,zoom).
+- A single Web page containing a WebGL micro application that makes the available AWS image PNG slowly rotating on a glossy glass 3D pane with mouse control (limitless 360° grab rotation, pan ,zoom).
-- Generate a background image of a desert at night, clear sky with stars with fantastical colorful supernatural vegetals (w/o cacti, trees, shooting stars, mountains, giant plants or giant objects. **CRITICAL:** The skyline must be free of any visual obstruction).
+- A background image of a desert at night, clear sky with stars with fantastical colorful supernatural vegetals (w/o cacti, trees, shooting stars, mountains, giant plants or giant objects. **CRITICAL:** The skyline must be flat and free of any visual obstruction).
 - The clear sky must be animated with visualy appealing sparkling realistic shooting stars/meteor shower effect.
 - The ground must have a dynamic animated vapor particle system to create a surreal ambiance.
 All design decisions must maximize Wow effect!

 ## Implementation constraints

-All the 3D scenes are displayed on top of each others in the order below:
+All the visual components are displayed on top of each others in the order below:
-- Background landscape scene (opaque)
+- Background landscape (2D opaque layer - implemented as single CSS image covering the whole viewport, no 3D complexity)
-- Shouting star scene (transparent)
+- Shouting star (2D transparent layer - simulated meteors with 2D lines, no Three.js/WebGL use)
-- Ground vapor scene (transparent)
+- Ground vapor (2D transparent layer - simulated vapor clouds with 2D textures and perspective simulation, no Three.js/WebGL use)
-- AWS Logo & AMZN stock scene (transparent)
+- AWS Logo & AMZN stock (transparent Three.js scene - single visual component using Three.js in the app)

-For the sake of simplicty, all the 3D scenes use their own optimized 3D coordinate system.

-3D scenes (Shooting stars, ground vapor particles and AWS Logo/AMZN stock) MUST be independents.
+Each visual component has its own HTML5 canvas.

-- Mouse control only apply to the AWS Logo/AMZN stock 3D scene.
+**CRITICAL: Mouse control only apply to the AWS Logo/AMZN stock 3D scene**.

-### Background landscape scene
+### Background landscape visual component

-- Generated image is a simply a 2D fixed background (i.e. not rotating with the logo or mouse controled) always fitting the whole screen
+- Generated image is a simply a 2D fixed background always fitting the whole screen

-### Shouting star scene
+### Shouting star visual component

-- Shooting stars appear at random positions above the skyline in front of the viewer
+- Shooting stars appear at random positions **always far above the viewer**
+- All meteors flow toward a infinite-away vanishing point located in the middle of night sky area of the background image and in front of the camera position.
+Meteors explode, with a very small transient light burst, before to reach this vanishing point as they can not go out the atmosphere.
 - Each meteor enters the atmosphere at different depths, creating varying trail thicknesses
-- All meteors flow toward a vanishing point located behind the camera position (off-screen in high-altitude atmosphere): This creates the effect of meteors streaming toward the viewer, not toward a visible point in the sky
-- Shooting stars are light-emitting glowing 3D lines, simulating the metor point and its long alpha blended trail with realistic color variations.
+- Shooting stars **MUST BE** implemented with light-emitting 2D lines, simulating a meteor point and its long alpha blended trail with realistic color variations.
+- The meteor point is glowing; the meteor trail is bright but not glowing
+- The meteor point and the start of the trail have same size.
+- When the meteor point disappears (i.e. meteor explosion), its trail continues to move up to the meteor disappearance point then fade vanish also
+- One shooting star spawns on average every 3 seconds

-### Ground vapor scene
+### Ground vapor visual component

-- Make sure vapors are randomly appearing as animated realistic highly-visible neon-colored vapor originating from ground level with ground-hugging behavior.
+- Make sure vapors are randomly appearing as morphing realistic highly-visible neon-colored originating from visible ground level with ground-hugging behavior.
-- Vapor do not use geometric based representation, but use only textures and fragment shaders of cloudy foggy material.
-If vapor rendering uses noise generation, it must be then blured to avoid a "bee swarm" effect.
+- Use shape for vapor with texture-based rendering and prodedural blurred foggy shaders
 - Make sure vapors are randomly appearing slowly and smoothly and finally disappear slowly and smoothly
+- Make sure vapors are looming on the ground taking perpespective into account
-- Vapor have proper perspective scaling (distant vapors smaller than closer ones).
+- vapors have proper perspective scaling (distant vapors smaller than closer ones).
-- Each vapor cloud has randomly selected target transparency and display duration.
+- Each vapor has randomly selected target transparency and display duration.
-- Make sure that vapors sticks close to the ground always below the skyline.
-- **Only once at design time (i.e not in the app)**, you will need to open and analyze the generated Nova Canvas image to locate the skyline coordinates to know where the shooting stars must appear
+- One vapor appears randomly on average every 2 seconds and last randomly around 15 seconds

-### AWS Logo & AMZN stock scene
+### AWS Logo & AMZN stock visual component

 - Under the AWS logo and rotating with it, place an **hardcoded (i.e. not real-time)** AMZN stock value in $.
-- The AWS logo has strong metalness, is not transparent and reflect the surrounding background scene
+- The AWS logo has strong metalness, slight roughness, is not transparent and is slightly emissive.
+- AWS Logo PNG is placed on one side (i.e. **NOT inside**) of glass box
+- AWS logo glass box depth is 1/10 of its width
+- AWS Logo PNG is visible even from the backside
+- AWS Logo PNG is placed in normal position (i.e. not back flip)
+- The glass box is semi-transparent and allow vapor & shouting star to be seen if behind it
+- The AMZN stock displayed with 3D reflective and slightly emissive shape using few pixel extruded font
+- The logo and AMZN stock reflect the surrounding background scene
+- The whole component has **4 sources of intense lighting** illuminating it, located:
+* Left bottom (color of the left bottom ground)
+* Right bottom (color of the left rigth ground)
+* Upper (color of the sky dominant color)
+- In the exact axis of the camera FoV (white color)

 ## Technical constraints
 - Use Three.js framework.
-- Use a python simple http server to serve the web page (port 8054 w/ TCP reuse option, HTTP header Cache-Control forbidding browser caching, simple hard-coded mime-type guessing from file extension).
+- Use a python extremely simple http server to serve the web page (port 8054 w/ TCP reuse option, HTTP header Cache-Control forbidding browser caching, NEVER use existing guess_type() method but returns a **simple and dumb** hard-coded mime-type string guessed from file extension).
 - Background image must fit automatically the web page size (real image size 1920x1088).
-- Put all Javascript and CSS in the HTML page
+- Put all CSS in the HTML page.
+- Put all Javascript in main.js, shouting_stars.js, ground_vapor.js and logo.js
 - Design it for Chrome latest version browser.

-## Testing / Debig
+## Testing / Debug

 To test and debug the solution, you will start the webserver then use the browser tool and will leverage the Chrome Developper tools logs.
+You will instrument the JavaScript code with logs to ease debugging.

-## Build considerations
+## Build considerations and instructions for you

-At build time, **so not part of the application codebase!**, we will use:
+Use:
 - Perplexity MCP Server to fetch the current AMZN stock value.
-- Context7 MCP server for right usage (ES6 module import map and initialization, best-practices...) of latest version of Three.js and OrbitControl.
+- Context7 MCP server for right usage (ES6 module import map and initialization, best-practices...) of latest version of Three.js and OrbitControl. **This is prefered source of truth for Three.js topics**
 - AWS Nova canvas MCP server to generate images.
-IMPORTANT: If you encounter integration issues with Three.js or OrbitControl, leverage Context7 & Perplexity to enrich your reasoning.
+IMPORTANT: If you encounter integration issues with Three.js or OrbitControls, leverage Context7 & Perplexity MCP servers to enrich your reasoning.

-## Developper interactions

-Ask questions to clarify ambiguities.
+**Do not use MCP servers in the application!
+There are only used by you!**

+# Your tasks

+Design, implement, test and debug this application.
+Start by performing technical and academic research on Three.js for logo visual component and for vapor/shooting star 2D simulation best practices.